-We offer services at 9:30 AM and 11:00 AM Sunday mornings (or a single 10:00 AM during summer months) in our sanctuary located at 1625 Salvador Ave in Napa, CA.
+We offer adult religious education at 9:30 AM and a traditional service at 11:00 AM on Sunday mornings (or a single 10:00 AM service during summer months) in our sanctuary located at 1625 Salvador Ave in Napa, CA.

 FAQ: Answers to Commonly Asked Questions

 Yes, we are a welcoming community.
 One of our core beliefs is to celebrate diversity and

 each person’s unique perspective.
 Please bring your authentic self and see if our community is a good match.

 We provide nursery care for children under four and religious education classes for older children through junior high.